Work Study Program

 Below is a list of elibility requirements:

 - You must have completed a FAFSA for the academic year.
-Eligibility for FWS is d academic year.
+Eligibility for FWS is an academic year.

-- Your financial aid file must be cometermined through the Free Application for Federal Student aid (FAFSA) process.
-Financial Aid eligibility must be determined eachplete for the academic year.
+- Your financial aid file must be determined through the Free Application for Federal Student aid (FAFSA) process.
+Financial Aid eligibility must be completed for each academic year.
 All required documentation is received and processed, and the verification process has been completed.

 - You must remain enrolled in at least 4 credits.